VihaanR/vihaanraut_acm/task3/task3.md

 The blog cleverly then calls back to the working of DartPly library.
 The python code is stored in a Dart  string variable which itself gets converted into C-encoded nativeutf8 by dart:ffi library thus displaying the concept of hybrid programming.
-The ouptut from the python code is then used by dart for implementation in mobile application features and functionality.
+The ouptut from the python code is then used by dart for implementation of mobile application features and functionality.

 ## Conclusion: